enpepolicy/cv-exporter/memory-bank/progress.md

     - Updated all CV entries in `cvsCollection` within `cvsData.js` to use these constants for the respective sections.
     - Application tested and confirmed functional with these changes.
     - Next steps: Update memory bank, discuss deleting old `cvs.json`, and potentially refactor `experience` section further.
 - **Current State**: CV data partially refactored into `src/cvsData.js` with significant de-duplication achieved for common sections and skills.
+New "Alloy" work experience added.
 Application is functional. `npm install` for Font Awesome removal still pending.